directus/directus/docs/reference/items.md

 ::: tip Info

-The REST and GraphQL requests for singletons are the same as the ones used to [Get Items](#get-items) but in contrast the response consists of only one item (the singleton) instead of an array of items.
+The REST and GraphQL requests for singletons are the same as those used to [Get Items](#get-items) but in contrast the response consists of a plain [item object](#the-item-object) (the singleton) instead of an array of items.

 :::